Top 5 Health Benefits of MSM

 There has never been a documented case of MSM toxicity so it is extremely safe.
 It is always advisable for a pregnant female to advice with her doctor concerning any new supplementation.
 If you have any sort of reactions such as nausea, bowel problems, eczema, etc., than it is best to cut the dose in half and see if it continues.
 If so, stop usage and see what effect that has on your body.

 Another great way to get MSM into specific sore joints is to use it in an transdermal oil with magnesium citrate.
 This combination is amazing for reducing inflammation and muscle spasm in certain joint structures.
-I use this reguarly with my athletes and individuals with injuries and issues like plantar fascitis, bursitis, tendonitis, sprains, etc. You can find this product here
+While this isn’t FDA approved to treat any health conditions, I use this regularly to support athletes and individuals with injuries and issues like plantar fascitis, bursitis, tendonitis, sprains, etc. You can find this product here